 appropriate enough, as the blood freezes in your veins, while listening.

+this.
 It is straight-forward and does not stray from the original.
 Blackmoon does the vocals on this song.
-This song doesn't really
+This song doesn't

-contain the same atmosphere as the rest of the album.
-One could say it serves as a break from the rest, so that it is more
+really contain the same atmosphere as the rest of the album.
+One could say it serves as a break from the rest, so that it

-cold depths of the nocturnal abyss, bereft of life or light, surrounded by the dark forces from beyond.
-Themgoroth has become
+the cold depths of the nocturnal abyss, bereft of life or light, surrounded by the dark forces from beyond.
+Themgoroth has

-fully possessed, at this point.
-It is obvious that some vocalists hold back or simply put forth minimal effort, yet one can
+become fully possessed, at this point.
+It is obvious that some vocalists hold back or simply put forth minimal effort, yet

-easily hear all of his being pouring forth in his performance.
+one can easily hear all of his being pouring forth in his performance.
 The riffs are the epitome of true darkness.
-This is like a
+This is

-hymn to the majesty of the eternal night sky and blackness so dark that even shadows cease to exist.
-As the song slows down,
+like a hymn to the majesty of the eternal night sky and blackness so dark that even shadows cease to exist.
+As the song slows

-there is a clean-spoken part that adds to the atmosphere being created by this nocturnal ritual.
-The guitars are cold as ice
+down, there is a clean-spoken part that adds to the atmosphere being created by this nocturnal ritual.
+The guitars are cold

 fade into silence, so too does Dark Funeral's true potential fade into obscurity.